bacalhau-project/bacalhau/docs/examples/model-training/Training-Tensorflow-Model/index.md

 mkdir /outputs
 ```

- the following method can be used to save the model as checkpoint
+the following method can be used to save the model as a checkpoint

 ```python